cjchng/mainmoil_6view/README.md

 	sudo apt install libatlas-base-dev gfortran
 	sudo apt install libopencv-dev python-opencv

-## 2. For Raspberry Pi only
+## 2. For Raspberry Pi/ NVIDIA Jetson TX2

-	Please replace libmoildev.a with libmoilde_rpi.a
+	For Raspberry Pi, please replace libmoildev.a with libmoilde_rpi.a cd lib
+	cp libmoildev_rpi.a libmoildev.a

+	For NVIDIA Jetson TX2, please replace libmoildev.a with libmoilde_jetson.a
 	cd lib
-	cp libmoildev_rpi.a libmoildev.a
+	cp libmoildev_jetson.a libmoildev.a

 ## 3. Build and Run